-There’s an app for everything nowadays.
+There’s an app for everything nowadays especially on the Time Management Apps.
 But the best ones are those with the simplest yet most overlooked functions.
 Productivity apps are the lifeline of any modern-day professional.
 Apps like Grammarly are designed to help people excel at their work, whether they are professionals, students, or hobbyist writers.

 Smartphones have become so powerful and pivotal to our daily lives that they have somewhat become an appendage for us.
 But they also have their downsides.
 As noted by many experts, smartphones can be hugely distracting and lead us to procrastinate.
 Especially as the human brain can get distracted and derailed easily.
 Author Chris Bailey explains that people are distracted every 40 seconds and that it takes at least 26 minutes to regain focus.